ansys/pyansys-dev-guide/doc/source/abstraction/index.rst

 One of the main objectives of PyAnsys libraries is to wrap (encapsulate) data and methods within units of execution while hiding data or parameters in protected variables.

 The topics in this section demonstrate how applications and complex services expose functionalities that matter to users and hide all else.
-For example, because background details, implementation, and hidden states do not need to be exposed to users, they are hidden.
+For example, background details, implementation, and hidden states can all be hidden.

 .. toctree::
    :hidden: